nikolasburk/prisma-workshop/README.md

 git clone git@github.com:nikolasburk/prisma-workshop.git
 ```

 > Alternatively, you can also download the project via the GitHub UI.
-Click the green **Clone**-button in the top-right corner and then click on **Download ZIP**.
+Click the green **Code**-button in the top-right corner and then click on **Download ZIP**.

 ### 2. Install dependencies